TomaszPietrzykowski/swordFishHTTP/README.md

 current version 0.1.0
 #
 #
-Provides extremely short and convenient syntax in a form of set of methods for web API based frond-end projects.
+Provides short and convenient syntax in a form of set of methods for web API based projects.
 Suports fetch and xhr, offers handy way of handling onprogress method (spinners, loaders..), comes with built-in loader animating data filds awaiting data.
 #
-##### at a current stage SwordFish project is a part of education curve, every input very much welcomme

 ______________
 ## Setup